-Tampines MRT Station (EW2) is an above-ground station along the East West Line (EWL).
+Tampines MRT Station (EW2/DT32) is an above-ground station along the East West Line (EWL) and underground station along the Downtown Line (DTL).
 It is located within the Tampines East planning subzone, and is built at Tampines Town Centre, next to Tampines Avenue 4, Tampines Central 4 and Tampines Central 5.

 The station is named after the Tampines estate, in turn named after the Ironwood trees known to the locals as Tempinis (scientific name: Streblus elongatus), that grew abundantly in this area in the old days.

-The station is a transport node for residents of Tampines New Town, serving adjacent shopping malls (Tampines Mall, Tampines One, Century Square), community amenities (Tampines Regional Library, Tampines Swimming Complex, etc.), office buildings, schools and housing developments.
+The station is a transport node for residents of Tampines New Town, serving adjacent shopping malls (Tampines Mall, Tampines One, Century Square), community amenities (Our Tampines Hub, etc.), office buildings, schools and housing developments.
 Bus services are offered from Tampines Bus Interchange and Tampines Concourse Bus Interchange which connect to other parts of the estate.

 First / Last Train Timings